jeosqueri/Protest-Happiness-Analysis/README.md

 #### Protest Size
 - Most of Asias protests were smaller
-- For all three regions, a general observation is that most protests were either smaller (50-200) or very large
+- For all three regions, a general observation is that most protests were either smaller (50-200) or very large (2000-10000+)

 <img width="463" alt="Screen Shot 2020-10-28 at 4 05 52 PM" src="https://user-images.githubusercontent.com/69160361/97501783-829aa280-1937-11eb-91b6-df3d4028a82e.png">

 #### Protest Type
 - For each of the three regions, the most common reason for protests was political behavior.
+- The second two most common reasons were land farm issues, and police brutality.
+- Even though the regions had a very different amount of protests occuring, the protester demands were largely the same across all three regions.

 <img width="435" alt="Screen Shot 2020-10-28 at 4 05 59 PM" src="https://user-images.githubusercontent.com/69160361/97501806-90e8be80-1937-11eb-83de-99a2b540d010.png">